JuliaHealth/NeuroAnalyzer.jl/README.md

 - CUDA/AMD ROCm acceleration

 EEG:
-- events
+- events markers; epoch by event markers
 - eeg_keep_eeg_channels -> keep_channels_type
 - remove embedded components that are not useful
 - rewrite plotting functions to be more modular
 - use any calculations (e.g. median delta power) stored as a component for topo plots
-- plot spectrogram/psd: use embedded spectrogram/psd
+- plot spectrogram/psd: use embedded spectrogram/psd (plot by epoch)
 - export channel locs to .CED
 - preview 2d/3d channel locs
 - swap channel locs axes